bitcointranscripts/bitcointranscripts/bitcoin-explained/silent-payments.md

 Ruben: 00:02:38

-Yeah, so kind of a good way of putting it is that generally speaking, when you wanna make a payment, you have two options.
+So kind of a good way of putting it is that generally speaking, when you wanna make a payment, you have two options.
 Someone can give an address and you can reuse that address and continually pay that person on the same address.
 And if you do that, then you lose all privacy because every time you receive a payment, I know it's your address and then maybe, you know, Sjors sent some money to you and I can see how many Bitcoins you have, etcetera, etcetera.
 So because that's a problem, generally what we do is let's say, Aaron, if I want to send you a payment, I tell you, I say like, Hey Aaron, I want to send you some Bitcoin.